decile-team/distil/README.md

 - [Baseline Sampling](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.baseline_sampling)

 ## Where can DISTIL be used?
 DISTIL is a toolkit which provides support for various active learning algorithms.
-Presently it only works with classification task.
-It can be used in scenarios where you only want to label few data points which can provide maximum information to the classification model and thus reduce labeling cost and time.
+Presently it only works in the supervised learning setting for classification.
+We will be adding extensions to active semi-supervised learning and active learning for object detection.
+It can be used in scenarios where you only want to label few data points which can provide maximum information to the ML model and thus reduce labeling cost and time.

 ## Installation
 The latest version of  DISTIL package can be installed using the following command: